 Solomon will tell you the one, while Fischer claims the two.

 Another note about skins is that, if left untreated, they can become soaked with water causing excessive drag.
+Or they become dirty from pine sap and other natural debris on the trails.
 This often occurs during spring skiing when the snow melts excessively due to the warmer temperatures.
 I’ve experienced this personally and witnessed it first-hand with other skiers, and guess what? … It sucks.

 There are various treatments for skins to make them hydrophobic.
 Manufacturers recommend spraying the treatment onto a clean rag and then wiping the skins with the rag.
 This, instead of spraying the substance directly onto the skins.
 There are two reasons for this recommendation.
 The first is that the cleaning agent can damage the base of the hair-like follicles.
 The second reason is that it can eat away at the adhesive that actually fixes the skin to the ski.